powidlowa/NN_digits_prediction/README.md

 # neural_network_digits_prediction
-Lab: Neural Network realization in Python
+Neural Network in Python from scratch